B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 ![InceptionV3](../assets/img/image_captions/InceptionV3.jpg){: .postImage}

-Note that for a classification task a Softmax function could be applied after this layer, on top of the feature vectors to classify images.
-But for the task at hand, we only need the feature vectors.
-We will later combine them with the text data and train a neural network model.
+Note that for a classification task, a Softmax function can be applied after this layer, on top of the feature vectors to classify images.
+But for the task at hand, we only need the feature vectors, which we will later combine with the text data and train a neural network model.

 # Processing Text Data (Captions)
 I performed the following five steps on the text data: